NoamELB/shouldComponentUpdate-Children/README.md

 2. Any array prop that have at least one item which returns true for *React.isValidElement(prop[i])*

 ## Why implement as an HOC?
-HOC is very flexible.
-You can use it either from the inside when exporting or on the outside when importing.
+HOC is very useful in this specific case of [Inheritance Inversion](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e#5247), you can use it on the outside when importing.
-Using inside is trivial, so let's see some nice example of when to use on the outside:
+Let's see some nice example of when to use on the outside:
 * Using a vendor component that has performance issues?
 Just wrap it with the HOC after the import.
 * Implementing shouldComponentUpdate in a given component is a refactor headache?
 HOC to the rescue.
 * shouldComponentUpdate is already implemented but not good enough for your usage?
 I <3 HOC.

+By tha way, we exports all of the functions from the package, so you can't use them directly when implementing shouldComponentUpdate:
+* `shouldComponentUpdate(nextProps, nextState)` - bind the "this" to the function and just use it as your shouldComponentUpdate.
+* `shallowEqual(this.props, nextProps, this.state, nextState)` - same but with no need to bind anything.
+* `shallowEqualWithoutReactElements(thisProps, nextProps)` - the actual shallow equal implementation on the props.
+* `shallowEqualState(thisState, nextState)` - the actual shallow equal on the state.

 # License
 MIT